ItsRamiz/eXplainableAI/README.md

 - **Video Output and Analysis**: The system doesn’t just provide raw data—it returns full video outputs of the episodes where the selected events took place.
 This feature enables users to visually analyze how and why agents acted in specific ways during key moments.
 By reviewing these videos, users can detect patterns, assess the effectiveness of training, and gain a clearer understanding of the agent's thought process.
 Whether it’s for research, education, or AI model validation, these videos are instrumental in making agent behavior interpretable and accessible.

+<video controls src="static/images/ReadMe/XAI_VIDEO.mp4" title="Title"></video>

 ### Unified Environment Structure with GameStateTracker

-To ensure efficiency and consistency across different environments, the project is built on a **generic code structure** that applies to all environments.
-This standardized structure allows the system to manage a wide range of environments while maintaining flexibility for different agent behaviors and events.
+The project uses a generic code structure that supports all environments, ensuring efficiency and consistency while allowing flexibility for different agent behaviors and events.

-At the heart of this system is the **GameStateTracker**, a critical component designed to track the state of each episode in real-time.
-The **GameStateTracker** monitors key events, agent actions, and environmental changes throughout each episode, ensuring accurate logging and retrieval of relevant information.
-This tracking process is essential for the **XAI System**, as it identifies the moments when the user-defined events occur, helping the system to pinpoint and extract the right video segments for analysis.
+Central to this system is the GameStateTracker, which tracks each episode in real-time.
+It logs key events, agent actions, and environmental changes, ensuring accurate data collection.
+This tracking is crucial for the XAI System, as it identifies user-defined events and helps retrieve the exact video segments for analysis.

-By using this **GameStateTracker**, the system guarantees that the episodes retrieved for the user contain the exact events of interest, allowing for precise, explainable video outputs.
-The combination of a unified environment structure and the state-tracking mechanism enables seamless integration across different environments, making the system both robust and highly adaptable to various use cases.
+By integrating the GameStateTracker with a unified environment structure, the system ensures precise video outputs that focus on relevant events, making it robust and adaptable for various scenarios.

 ### Video Clipping for Efficiency

-To further enhance the efficiency of the visualization process, the project includes an **option for video clipping**.
-If the retrieved episodes result in videos that are too long for effective review, users have the option to receive **clips** of the relevant portions, rather than the entire video.
-This feature focuses on delivering shorter, more manageable video clips that highlight the key moments where the specified events occurred.
+To improve the efficiency of the visualization process, the project offers a video clipping feature.
+If episodes result in videos that are too long, users can opt to receive shorter clips that focus on the key moments where the specified events occurred, instead of reviewing the entire video.

-By providing clips instead of full-length episodes, this feature ensures that users can quickly and efficiently analyze agent behavior without the need to sift through lengthy recordings.
-This is especially useful for large-scale studies or when analyzing multiple episodes, significantly improving the overall user experience and making the visualization process much more efficient.
+This feature allows users to quickly and efficiently analyze agent behavior without having to sift through lengthy recordings.
+It’s particularly useful for large-scale studies or when analyzing multiple episodes, streamlining the process and enhancing the overall user experience.

 ## Feature 4: Custom-Made Environments

-Recognizing the limitations of pre-made MiniGrid environments, we’ve added the ability for users to create fully **custom environments**.
-This feature allows for complete control over the environment’s structure, letting users tailor every aspect to fit specific scenarios or research needs.
-Users can define custom map sizes, objects, obstacles, and goals, enabling experimentation with entirely new environments and challenges, making it an incredibly versatile tool for exploring agent behavior under a wide variety of conditions.
+To overcome the limitations of pre-made MiniGrid environments, we've introduced the ability for users to create custom environments.
+This feature gives users full control over the environment's design, allowing them to adjust elements like map size, objects, obstacles, and goals to suit specific scenarios or research needs.
+It provides a flexible platform for experimenting with new environments and challenges, making it a powerful tool for exploring agent behavior in diverse conditions.

-Additionally, users can **train agents on these custom environments**, applying reinforcement learning techniques with fully customizable parameters.
-This feature enhances the flexibility of the system, allowing for the creation of unique environments and tailored agent training experiences.
+Users can also train agents in these custom environments using reinforcement learning with adjustable parameters.
+This feature adds flexibility to the system, enabling unique environments and tailored training experiences.

 ### Key Customization Options